-An easy way to transfer images onto Fabric with this simple method using a home printer.
-I have used a few methods for image transfer and is the one that works best if you have a front load printer.
+An easy way to transfer images onto fabric using a home printer.
+I have used a few methods for image transfer and these are the best methods for front load printers.

 - A home inkjet printer (laser printers will not work because they do not use ink)

 - Photo Transfer sheets or Dark Fabric Photo Transfer Sheets – (For Method 1)

 - clear plastic pocket protectors (For Method 2)

 - Make or find your design.
 You can size it as you need in Microsoft Word or Photoshop.
 For both methods, make sure you reverse the image before you print it.

 Method 1: Using Photo Transfer Paper

 This method produces the most vibrant results and works well with dark fabrics too!

 Step 1: Reverse your image and print your image to size onto heat transfer paper.